NoridelHerron/SUPERSCALAR_CPU/README.md

 ### ALU UNIT
 Addition and subtraction are now handled directly within the ALU using the + and - operators, rather than through separate gate-level or modular components.
 Because the operations and their results are computed inside the ALU, it was a necessary design decision to centralize the generation of condition flags (C, V, etc.) there, where all required inputs are readily available.

-Feedback from **Frank Bruno**, technical expert, confirmed that using behavioral arithmetic operations (+, -) aligns well with best practices.
+Feedback from **Frank Bruno**, a technical expert, confirmed that using behavioral arithmetic operations (+, -) aligns well with best practices.
 He noted that synthesis tools are highly effective at optimizing these operations and that device-specific implementations can vary—for example, ripple-carry adders are often preferred in FPGAs due to built-in hardware support, whereas ASICs may benefit from carry-lookahead or carry-save architectures.

 The original gate-level adder and subtractor modules have been moved to the extra/ folder for reference.
 These legacy modules perform arithmetic only and do not include flag logic, preserving design history while clearly separating computation from control.

 ---

 ### DECODER